 The square position many female players attack from (and I once wrote about a male player doing basically the same thing on a jump float serve) means they cannot generate as much power in their swing because they are not producing it from their core.
 It also means they are at increased risk of lower back and shoulder injuries.
 This comes from more back arching and trying to generate power from the shoulder respectively.

 Volleyball Coaching Wizard Tom Tait in his interview describes the mechanics of hitting a volleyball as run-jump-throw.
-I contend that because girls don’t seem to learn to throw in a mechanically correct fashion (foot opposite the throwing arm should be forward) at a young age as frequently as boys do, it leads to the square body posture that is so problematic in their hitting.
+I have previously contended that because girls in the US don’t seem to learn to throw in a mechanically correct fashion (foot opposite the throwing arm should be forward) at a young age as frequently as boys do, it leads to the square body posture that is so problematic in their hitting.
+Upon returning to England in 2023, however, I saw it quite often in boys too.

 I know some coaches have their players throw footballs back and forth as a shoulder exercise.
-This is generally just for older players, though, as they have big enough hands to hold and catch those bigger balls.
-For the little ones you’d probably want to use something smaller, like a tennis ball.
+This is generally just for older players, though.
+They have big enough hands to hold and catch those bigger balls.
+For the little ones you’d probably want to use something smaller.
 I’ll leave someone more qualified than myself to address the mechanical differences.

 6 Steps to Better Practices - Free Guide